ibnTofajjal/TODO-APP-StackDev/README.md

 ## Using Technology

 1. React
-2. React useState Hook
+2. React useState Hook.
-3. React useEffect Hook
+3. React useEffect Hook.
 4. LocalStorage and some CSS for Making UI awesome.